jeyabalajis/aws-certified-sa-pro-notes/docs/migration/migration.md

 > Volume Gateway stores your data locally in the gateway and syncs them to Amazon S3.
 It also allows you to take point-in-time copies of your volumes with EBS snapshots which you can restore and mount to your appliance as iSCSI device.

 ### Tape Gateway
-- Some companies have backup processes using physical tapes (!)
+- Some companies have backup processes using physical tapes.
-- With Tape Gateway, companies use the same processes but in the cloud
+- With Tape Gateway, companies use the same processes but in the cloud.
-- Virtual Tape Library (VTL) backed by Amazon S3 and Glacier
+- Virtual Tape Library (VTL) is backed by Amazon S3 and Glacier.
-- Back up data using existing tape-based processes (and iSCSI interface)
+- Back up data using existing tape-based processes (and iSCSI interface).
-- Works with leading backup software vendors
+- Works with leading backup software vendors.
 - You can’t access single file within tapes.
-You need to restore the tape entirely
+You need to restore the tape entirely.
+- You can setup a File Gateway appliance on-premises itself (or) in AWS as an EC2 instance.

 ### Amazon FSx Gateway
 - Native access to Amazon FSx for Windows File Server